Atharvadahitule/Atharva-Resume/README.md

 ## Welcome to the Project .
   ## Hi, I am Atharva .
-I have buid this project as per of Future Ready Talent Program.
+I have buid this project as part of Future Ready Talent Program.

 ## These are the Prerequisites